 Define Lead Scoring Rules

 Lead scoring is the method of assigning values (or points, if you will) to every generated lead.
-Your scoring matrix can be based on multiple attributes, such as professional information, engagement with your website or social media channels, clicks and form submissions — all of which can signal to your company how ripe a lead is for picking.
+Your scoring matrix can be based on multiple attributes.
+Examples include professional information, engagement with your website or social media channels, and clicks and form submission.
+All of these attributes can signal to your company how ripe a lead is for picking.
 Through lead scoring, sales and marketing teams can prioritize leads, engage with them appropriately, and achieve a better close rate in the process.

-With a HubSpot Sales Enterprise account you can create custom score properties to add or remove points from contacts.
+With HubSpot, you can create custom score properties to add or remove points from contacts.
 This allows you to qualify your leads based on criteria that best suits your needs.
 Additionally, you can use your score property for lead segmentation and for enrolling contacts in workflows.

 Establish Lead Criteria and Document SLA